simonduq/openlab/appli/iotlab_examples/simple_robot/README.md

 #### Deploy firmware on nodes

-The firmware deployment can be carried out conventionally using web-portal on a mobile node see ([tutorial](https://www.iot-lab.info/tutorials/submit-an-experiment-with-a-mobile-m3-nodes-using-the-web-portal/)).
+The firmware deployment can be carried out conventionally using the web-portal, see [this tutorial](https://www.iot-lab.info/tutorials/submit-an-experiment-with-a-mobile-m3-nodes-using-the-web-portal/).

-#### simple_robot
+#### Output

-When the deployement is ok, you can print the mobile node serial link, for example on Grenoble site:
+When the deployement is ok, you can print the mobile node's serial link, for example on Grenoble site:

 ```